Journal withdraws controversial French Monsanto GM study

 Within weeks of its appearance in the peer-reviewed journal, more than 700 scientists had signed an online petition calling on Seralini to release all the data from his research.

-In its retraction statement, the FCT said that, in light of these concerns, it too had asked to view the raw data.
+In its retraction statement, the Food and Chemical Toxicology journal said that in light of these concerns, it too had requested to view the raw data from the study.

-The journal said that, while it had received many letters expressing concerns about the validity of the findings, the proper use of animals and even allegations of fraud, its own investigation found “no evidence of fraud or intentional misrepresentation of the data”.
+The journal said that while it received many letters expressing concerns about the validity of the findings, the proper use of animals and even allegations of fraud, its own investigation found “no evidence of fraud or intentional misrepresentation of the data.”

 “However, there is a legitimate cause for concern regarding both the number of animals in each study group and the particular strain selected,” it said.

-Seralini, who works in Caen with a group called CRIIGEN, the Committee for Research and Independent Information on Genetic Engineering, said the journal’s criticisms of his work were “unacceptable”.

-“Were FCT to persist in its decision to retract our study, CRIIGEN would attack with lawyers, including in the United States, to require financial compensation for the huge damage to our group,” he said in a statement.

-Other scientists, however, welcomed the journal’s decision, although some said it had come too late.
+Other scientists welcomed the journal’s decision to retract the paper, although some said it had come too late.

 “The major flaws in this paper make its retraction the right thing to do,” said Cathie Martin, a professor at John Innes Centre.
 “The strain of rats used is highly susceptible to tumors after 18 months with or without GMO (genetically modified organisms) in their diets.”

-David Spiegelhalter, a professor of the Public Understanding of Risk at the University of Cambridge, said it was “clear from even a superficial reading that this paper was not fit for publication”.
-In this instance, he said, the peer review process had not worked properly.
+David Spiegelhalter, a professor of the Public Understanding of Risk at the University of Cambridge, said it was ”clear from even a superficial reading that this paper was not fit for publication.“ In this instance, he said, ”The peer review process did not work properly.

-“But at least this has now been remedied and the journal has recognized that no conclusions can be drawn from this study, so I suppose it is better late than never,” he said.
+“But at least this has now been remedied and the journal has recognized that no conclusions can be drawn from this study, so I suppose it is better late than never,” Spiegelhalter said.